daryllxd/lifelong-learning/programming/ruby/design/architecture-the-lost-years.md

     Models -> Controllers
            -> Views reach into the business objects.
 They should not know about the business objects.

+*Views*: Presenter converts the data into a view.
 Views should be so stupid that you don't have to write unit tests for it.
+Stuff such as the name of the buttons should be in the view models.
 I just make sure there is no point in testing the view.
 Just put an acceptance test.

     Controller -> Request Model
                       ^